 Key Features for a Messaging App MVP Development

-Depending on each product’s specifics, the list of features to implement even during a basic instant messaging app development may vary.
+Depending on each product’s specifics, the list of features to implement even during a basic messenger app development may vary.
 Still, it is most likely to include the following must-have modules.

 Registration